Bernhardt Holtermann: Photography

 He built a large mansion, "The Towers" in North Sydney, complete with a stained glass window depicting himself and the specimen.
-Located at a panoramic location near Blue and William streets, he resided there until his death in 1885 and its site is now the Sydney Church of England Grammar School.
+Located at a panoramic location near Blue and William streets, he resided there until his death in 1885; the site is now occupied by the Sydney Church of England Grammar School.
 He invested wisely and kept his wealth, allowing him to take up his true passion of photography.